dvfrancis/hi-lo-card-game/README.md

 ##### Frequent visitor goals

-- “Where am I ranked among other players on the website?”
+- “Where am I ranked among other players who use the website?”

 #### User Personas